TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 <ul>
  	<li>Go to the <a href="http://libguides.twu.ca/library_research/home">TWU library homepage</a>  and click "<a href="http://libguides.twu.ca/library_research/skills">How to develop research skills</a>."
 Begin by watching all of the video tutorials under the section "upgrading your research skills."
 There are several short videos in this section on Boolean searches, search history, and other search techniques.</li>
  	<li>In your reflective journal, briefly describe your experiences with upgrading your research skills.
 What did you find worked well, what did not?
 What boolean searches did you use, what inclusion or exclusion criteria did you select?</li>
  	<li>Note that you will be asked some questions as part of your blog post for this unit.
-See Unit 2 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-2-assessment/">Unit 2 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Topic 5: Evaluating Scholarly Literature</h3>